Marc Harshman

 Marc Harshman holds degrees from Bethany College, Yale Divinity School, and the University of Pittsburgh.
 He has also received honorary doctorates from Bethany College and West Liberty University.

 Harshman is also a children’s book author.
-His fourteenth children’s book Fallingwater (2017), about Frank Lloyd Wright’s house, was cowritten with Anna Smucker and published by Roaring Brook/Macmillan.
+His fourteenth children’s book, Fallingwater: The Building of Frank Lloyd Wright's Masterpiece (Roaring Brook Press, 2017), was cowritten with Anna Egan Smucker.
 Harshman’s children’s books have been published in Danish, Japanese, Korean, Spanish, and Swedish.
-His book Only One (Cobblehill Books, 1993) became a Reading Rainbow review title on PBS, and The Storm (Dutton Juvenile, 1995) was a Junior Library Guild selection, a Smithsonian Notable Book for Children, a Children’s Book Council Notable Book for Social Studies, and a 1995 Parent’s Choice Award recipient.
+One of his books, Only One (Cobblehill Books, 1993), became a Reading Rainbow review title on PBS, and The Storm (Dutton Juvenile, 1995) was a Junior Library Guild selection, a Smithsonian Notable Book for Children, a Children’s Book Council Notable Book for Social Studies, and a 1995 Parent’s Choice Award recipient.

 For many years, Harshman taught fifth and sixth grades at the Sand Hill School, one of the last of the three-room country schools.
-Harshman was named the West Virginia State English Teacher of the Year by the West Virginia English Language Arts Council in 1995.
+He was named the West Virginia State English Teacher of the Year by the West Virginia English Language Arts Council in 1995.
 Appointed in 2012, he is the seventh poet laureate of West Virginia.
+He lives in Wheeling.